Parents, guardians and carers

-- At least two written reports each academic year on your son or daughter's progress
+- At least two written reports each academic year on your student's progress

 - An invitation to at least two parents evenings each year

-- The opportunity to talk to your son or daughter's personal tutor should you have a concern relating to their progress
+- The opportunity to talk to your student's personal tutor should you have a concern relating to their progress

-- Information from the College about any significant concerns that the College may have relating to your son or daughter's progress
+- Information from the College about any significant concerns that the College may have relating to your student's progress

-- The opportunity to consent to your son or daughter's participation in any College-related trips or tours
+- The opportunity to consent to your student's participation in any College-related trips or tours

 - The opportunity to provide feedback on your perceptions of the College